Paulux06/Flow/README.md

 not easy ?

 Ok, I'll make a newer version (later) with a setup.sh or a installation file like that to make it easier !

+If you read this, please go to snowboy.kitt.ai and record your voice saying 'Flow', to have more differents voices and more powerful word recognition engine, thanks ! =)